Belton New Tech High School: Stand Alone Campus

-In 2021 it was announced that Belton New Tech would become a stand alone campus after partnering with Belton High School for over 10 Years.
-This decision involved adding new classrooms to the campus, as well as stand-alone electives such as Musical Theatre, track, a law program, a drone program, and more.
+In 2021, it was announced that Belton New Tech would become a stand-alone campus after partnering with Belton High School for over 10 Years.
+This decision involved adding new classrooms to the campus and stand-alone electives such as musical theatre, track & field, a law program, a drone program, and more.
 Belton Independent School District also chose a new mascot; The Dragons.
-This decision was made after much deliberation by students and staff, and was ultimately chosen both in honor of the culture and community at the former Harris High School (which was the African American high school in Belton Texas until it was integrated into Belton High School in 1964), whose mascot was the Dragons, as well as a nod to the engineering and creativity that Belton New Tech fosters on campus.
+This decision was made after much deliberation by students and staff and was ultimately chosen in honor of the mascot of the former Harris High School, which was Belton's all-Black high school until it was integrated into Belton High School in 1964.
+The dragon mascot also serves as a nod to the engineering and creativity that Belton New Tech fosters on campus.
 The colors chosen for the campus were Red and white (Belton High School's colors) as well as purple to reflect BNT@W's status as a Purple Heart school and the commitment each student makes to improve their community.
+In 2024, Belton New Tech voted to name their dragon mascot Archimedes.